 Theory, Culture & Society offers optional open access publishing via the SAGE Choice programme.
 For more information please visit the SAGE Choice website.
 For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.

-1. The article should be uploaded as the 'main document', and begin with the title, a 150 word abstract and 3-7 keywords.
+- The article should be uploaded as the 'main document', and begin with the title, a 150-word abstract and three to seven keywords.
 A brief biographical note (max.
 100 words) should be included in a separate document and uploaded as the 'biographical note'.
 The latter document will not be sent to referees.
 The title, abstract and keywords should also be entered separately into the system when uploading your manuscript.

 Book Reviews and Review Articles

-1. Review articles commence with a title, 150 word abstract and 3-7 keywords in the same manner as a standard article.
+- Review articles commence with a title, a 150-word abstract and three to seven keywords, in the same manner as a standard article.

-2. These are followed by the book(s) listed in the following way:
+- These elements are followed by the book(s) listed in the following way:

 Political Machines: Governing a Technological Society